nightconcept/almandine-go/project/PRD.md

             2.  **Resolve Target Version/Source:** The `source` string from `project.toml` (e.g., `github:user/repo/file.lua@main` or `github:user/repo/file.lua@v1.2.3`) defines the desired state.
 This source identifier is resolved to a concrete, downloadable raw URL and a definitive commit hash or version identifier (e.g., the latest commit hash on the `main` branch, or the commit hash corresponding to tag `v1.2.3`).
 This resolution logic resides in `internal/source`.
             3.  **Retrieve Current Lockfile State:** Fetches the current locked state for this dependency from `almd-lock.toml`, if an entry exists.
 This includes the exact raw `source` URL previously used for download and the integrity `hash` (e.g., `commit:<hash>` or `sha256:<hash>`).
             4.  **Comparison and Decision Logic:**
-                -   An update is required if:
+                -   An install/update is required if:
                     -   The resolved target commit hash (from step 2) differs from the commit hash recorded in `almd-lock.toml` (from step 3).
                     -   The dependency is present in `project.toml` but missing from `almd-lock.toml`.
                     -   The local file at the dependency's `path` is missing, even if hashes might otherwise match.
                     -   A `--force` flag is used by the user.
                 -   If the resolved target commit hash matches the one in `almd-lock.toml` and the local file exists, the dependency is considered up-to-date with its `project.toml` specification, and no action is taken unless forced.
-            5.  **Perform Update (if required):**
+            5.  **Perform Install/Update (if required):**
                 -   The file is downloaded from the resolved target raw URL (using `internal/downloader`).
                 -   The integrity hash is calculated for the downloaded content (commit hash is preferred if available from the source URL, otherwise SHA256 via `internal/hasher`).
                 -   The downloaded file is saved to its designated `path` (from `project.toml`), ensuring that any necessary parent directories are created.
                 -   The `almd-lock.toml` file is updated: the entry for the dependency will store the exact raw download URL used, the `path`, and the new integrity `hash`.
                 -   **Note on `project.toml`:** The `source` field in `project.toml` typically remains as specified by the user (e.g., it can continue to point to a branch like `main`).
 The `almd-lock.toml` file is always updated to store the pinned, concrete version details (specific commit hash and exact download URL).
-        -   **Output:** Provides clear feedback, indicating which dependencies were checked, which were updated, and which were already up-to-date.
+        -   **Output:** Provides clear feedback, indicating which dependencies were checked, which were installed/updated, and which were already up-to-date.
 Errors encountered during the process are reported clearly via `urfave/cli`.
     -   **Arguments & Flags (`urfave/cli`):**
-        -   `[dependency_names...]`: Optional argument(s) accessed from `*cli.Context` specifying the logical names of the dependencies to update.
+        -   `[dependency_names...]`: Optional argument(s) accessed from `*cli.Context` specifying the logical names of the dependencies to install/update.
 If omitted, all dependencies defined in `project.toml` are targeted.
         -   `--force`, `-f`: Optional flag (`cli.BoolFlag`) to compel re-downloading of files and updating of lockfile entries, even if the resolved version appears to be identical to the currently locked version.
         -   `--verbose`: Optional flag (`cli.BoolFlag`) to enable more detailed logging output during execution.